on orders of $85 or more

 - Matthews, John.
 Matthews' American Armoury and Blue Book.
 London: John Matthews, 1911.
 Print.

 - Leyburn, James Graham.
 The Scotch-Irish A Social History.
 Chapel Hill: UNC Press, 1962.
 Print.
 (ISBN 0807842591).

 - Kennedy, Patrick.
 Kennedy's Book of Arms.
 Canterbury: Achievements, 1967.
 Print.

 - Chadwick, Nora Kershaw and J.X.W.P Corcoran.
 The Celts.
 London: Penguin, 1970.
 Print.
 (ISBN 0140212116).

 - Woodham-Smith, Cecil.
 The Great Hunger Ireland 1845-1849.
 New York: Old Town Books, 1962.
 Print.
 (ISBN 0-88029-385-3).

 The Cahill Family Crest was acquired from the Houseofnames.com archives.
 The Cahill Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 17 October 2014 at 10:35.
+This page was last modified on 17 March 2015 at 10:42.